+Of course!
 We have three public access computers with internet access.
 You will be required to log on with your library card number and PIN.

 Children ages 8 and older may use the internet computers once a parent has signed an internet acceptable use agreement.

 We also have free WiFi that can be accessed by any laptop, tablet, or smart phone - no password required.
-We are not set up for wireless printing, but we're happy to print documents saved to a flash drive.

 Can I become a library volunteer?